freeCodeCamp/freeCodeCamp/guide/english/algorithms/backtracking-algorithms/index.md

    will remove the previously added item in recursion and if false is returned by the initial call of recursion then "no solution exists" )
 ```
+Backtracking problems are very interesting and deals with time saving.

 ### More Information